Home/Nutritional Comparison

 Rich in antioxidants, laurel wood may help combat oxidative stress and reduce inflammation in the body.

-The essential oils found in laurel wood have antimicrobial properties, which can help in fighting infections.
+The essential oils found in laurel wood have antimicrobial properties, which can support immune health.

 Apple